 - Nipeaze for men – just because men don’t wear bras doesn’t mean they don’t have to take care of their chest during long runs and marathons.
 Nipple chafing is very common, and a male friend recently expressed how painful it really is.
 You do not want to be caught in this situation, so using something like this product would really help.

 - Underwear that doesn’t chafe – If you don’t think this is important, well…you will if you don’t wear the right pair.
 Because wearing the wrong underwear can really screw up a long run, I wrote an entire article with my best recs here (including an option if you’re a woman prone to bladder leaks).

-- Your favorite pair of running shoes – If you’re in the market to try something new, I cannot recommend Altra enough!
-I have converted friends and my husband to these great running shoes.
+- Your favorite pair of running shoes – I have been a lover of Altra that past few years and highly recommend them!
 The extra room in the toebox is my favorite part.
 The Escalantes or Torins are both great for marathon training and are best for people who run with a mid or forefoot strike.
 Carbon fiber plate shoes have also become popular for getting a PR in your marathon – including the Nike Vaporfly Next% 2 which I wore for two BQ marathons in 2021.
 Read my article, “Best Marathon Shoes 2022: Ultimate Guide for Training and Racing“, to find out how to find the shoes that work best for you.

 Warm Weather Race Day Clothing Checklist